Birding in Fuente de Piedra lagoon

 Welcome to the largest lagoon in Andalusia and also largest colony of flamingoes in Spain, second in Europe after France Camargue.
-Elliptical in shape, the lagoon is replenished by rainfall and the underground flow of water provided by aquiferous land.
-Due to the extremely saline nature of the substrata, the increase in evaporation in spring leaves crytallised salt on the surface.
-The old dykes, walls and canals which were built to aid salt extraction are today essential to the nesting of the flamingo colony.
+This saline lagoon is some 4 miles long and preserves old dykes, walls and canals which were built to aid salt extraction are today essential to the nesting of the flamingo colony.
 We love birding here in winter and spring, where water levels are usually higher.

 We will start having a look at the surrounding farmland for Stone Curlew, harriers and larks.
 Then we will enjoy easy short walks around the lagoon, checking a viewpoint and some bird hides at the neighbouring smaller lagoons.
 Our favourite hide is named "El Laguneto" and it holds water year round.
 White-headed duck is reliable, and so the Marbled Duck after its reintroduction in 2020.
 After a short visit to the new visitor centre we will head to the southern side of the lagoon, check a few hides and if times allows, visit the surrounding farmlands.
-This year we are having Lesser Flamingo (Phoenicopterus minor), which we may see if we are lucky enough to make it out of thousands of greater ones -please ask for updated status-.
+We've been watching there up to 3 Lesser Flamingo (Phoenicopterus minor), which we may see if we are lucky enough to make it out of thousands of greater ones -please ask for updated status-.
 White-headed duck is recently been seen everyday too.
-Fuentepiedra lagoon is a great site for birding, renown throughout the country. Álvaro has identified there so far not less than 112 species of birds.
+Fuentepiedra lagoon is a great site for birding, renown throughout the country. Álvaro has identified there so far not less than 120 species of birds.